Anatoogle/CPP_00/README.md

 ### Compiling

-- Compile your code with c++ and the flags -Wall -Wextra -Werror
+- With c++ and the flags -Wall -Wextra -Werror
 - Your code should still compile if you add the flag -std=c++98

 ---